Wall Street builds on gains as talks on Ukraine progress

-Stocks rose in afternoon trading on Wall Street Tuesday as talks on ending the war in Ukraine showed signs of progress.
+Stocks notched more gains on Wall Street Tuesday as investors welcomed encouraging economic data and as talks on ending the war in Ukraine showed signs of progress.

-The S&P 500 was up 1% as of 2:43 p.m.
-Eastern.
-The Dow Jones Industrial Average rose 256 points, or 0.7%, to 35,211 and the Nasdaq rose 1.7%.
-The indexes notched gains the past two weeks, despite choppy trading and volatile energy prices.
-The S&P 500 and Dow are on pace for a four-day winning streak.
+The S&P 500 rose 1.2%, its fourth straight gain.
+The Dow Jones Industrial Average ended 1% higher and the Nasdaq composite climbed 1.8%.
+The latest gains build on the major indexes' gains the past two weeks, even in the midst of choppy trading and volatile energy prices.

+The market rally followed signs that first face-to-face talks in two weeks between Russia and Ukraine made some progress.
+Turkey hosted the discussions Tuesday, and the nation's foreign minister said afterward that Russian and Ukrainian negotiators had reached “a consensus and common understanding” on some issues.

+Russia’s military said it would “fundamentally” cut back operations near Ukraine’s capital and a northern city, as talks brought a possible deal to end a grinding and brutal war into view.

 People are also reading…

-Technology and communication stocks helped power the rally, along with big retail chains, automakers and other companies that rely on consumer spending.
-Apple rose 1.4% and Netflix was up 4.3%.
-Ford Motor climbed 6.4% and General Motors gained 4.9%.

 Smaller company stocks outpaced the broader market in a sign that investors were confident about the economy.
-The Russell 2000 rose 2.4%.
+The Russell 2000 rose 55.04 points, or 2.7%, to 2,113.10.

-The first face-to-face talks in two weeks between Russia and Ukraine began Tuesday in Turkey.
-Turkey’s foreign minister says Russian and Ukrainian negotiators have reached “a consensus and common understanding” on some issues.
-Russia’s military said it would “fundamentally” cut back operations near Ukraine’s capital and a northern city, as talks brought a possible deal to end a grinding and brutal war into view.

 “What we’ve seen over the course of last several weeks is capital markets have looked toward removing some of the worst case scenarios,” said Bill Northey, senior investment director at U.S. Bank Wealth Management.